charles8ff/PrinterMonitoringSystemMSMK/README.md

 ## Branches Usage

-There are 2 branches in this project, the __*main*__ branch will carry the README updates and the merging updates from the __*dev*__ branch, where new functionalities will be implemented.
+There are 2 branches in this project, the __*main*__ branch will carry the README.md updates and the merging updates from the __*dev*__ branch, where new functionalities will be implemented.

-The standard procedure will always be to merge main into dev first to avoid possible conflicts and keep branch main clean.
+The standard procedure will always be to merge main into dev first to avoid possible conflicts, fix them in the axuliar branch and thus keeping branch main clean.

 ## Credits

+I have used the Python Documentation about [Logging Handlers](https://docs.python.org/3/howto/logging.html#useful-handlers) in order to overload some methods about the __*BaseRotatingHandler()*__

 ## Additional Documentations

-Further reading at CCCU
+Further reading at CCCU Blackboard